Redsift/build-taxi-sift-guide/docs/3-Key-Ops.md

 ## Want to see some action?

-As always delete your local storage and run again your DAG.
+As always, when you make changes in the `exports` section you need to delete your local storage and run again your DAG.

 If you observe the dbs created in IndexedDB nothing has changed from a data perspective, just their names.

 The difference now is that we are ready to process deletions.
 Let's simulate that!

+First restart the SDK process with the addition of the watch flag `-w`.
+The command will look like:

+`redsift run -w` (+ `<PATH TO SIFT FOLDER>`)

+The watch flag gives us the ability to simulate in the SDK new emails arriving or deleting old ones.
+All is done by watching the appropriate folder we store the JMAP represantation of the emails we pulled based on our filters.

-In a new terminal do the following:
+Now to simulate a deletion, in a new terminal do the following:

+1. Press the arrow button to run your DAG.

-1. `$ cd <PATH TO>/build-taxi-sift-guide/sdk_runs`
+2. `$ cd <PATH TO>/build-taxi-sift-guide/sdk_runs`

-2. `$ ls -td -- */ | head -n 1` this is just a fancy way to find the latest created folder.
+3. ``$ cd `ls -td -- */ | head -n 1`; cd taxi/messages``  (this is just a one liner to find the latest created folder, and then navigate inside it.)

-3. navigate inside the output of the previous command.

-4. `$ cd taxi/messages`

-5. now delete any file while keeping an eye at the output in the terminal you previously used to run your DAG.
+4. now delete any file while keeping an eye at the output in the terminal the SDK is running.
 You should something like the following coming out.

 <img src='./screenshots/step3KeyOps.jpg'>